 The best way to maximize ROI on your file archiving project is to research the best strategies and solutions available to you.
 Take a free trial from a few vendors and compare features and pricing to make the right decision based on your needs and budget.

-Ask questions that impact how you will be using the software to determine if it truly solves your problems and can help you become more productive and profitable.
+Ask questions that impact how you will engage with the archiving software.
+Then determine if it truly solves your problems and whether it can help you become more productive and profitable.

 Does it offer seamless access to your data, are you restricted to a certain number of users, do you have the ability to search files on and off the central repository?
 These are all great questions to ask either before or during a demo or trial.